BLACK AND WHITE MASTER PHOTOGRAPHER - ALTERNATIVE PRINTING ARTIST

 G E R A L D H I L L

-I have been passionate about photography and printmaking for over 37 years.
+I have been passionate about photography and printmaking for over 41 years.
 I learned this craft during a time when photography was a science that demanded an in-depth understanding of the relationship between light, shutter speed, and their resulting harmony on a sheet of exposed film.
 Darkroom printmaking is a tedious craft, requiring multi-tasking process skills in a micro timed environment.
 The artistic value of photography will always be a romance between the two components of image capture, and presentation in the print.
-My mentoring in conceptual composition and artistic vision came through the teaching of the contemporary watercolor artist Charles H. Sanderson (1976-1978).
+My mentoring in artistic vision came through the teaching of contemporary watercolor artist Charles H. Sanderson (1976-1978).
 Every photograph I take today reflects his influence on how I see the world around me.
 Today, I have embraced the digital world and it's methods.
 Even though technology has changed the appearance of my dark room the commitment to challenge and inspire people who love this art medium remains paramount.

 The camera manufacturer Canon has awarded some of my work shot in the National Park System and has licensed it for their purpose.

 Some of my work is included in the "Art of Emprise Collection"; a bank owned accumulation of investment art that is one of finest corporate owned collections in the country.

 I have been interviewed by several of the most respected journalists in the craft including the distinguished veteran Lou Jacobs Jr. Articles about my work and techniques have been published in Shutterbug Magazine in 2009, 2012, and 2013.
 In 2012 I authored an eBook titled: "ELEMENT-The Photography of Gerald Hill".
 It is distributed by Barns and Noble as well many other outlets.